iticek026/poc-trust-management/project/notes.md

 - [/] pridat pocet procent kdy jeko pravdepodobnost ze dokonci misi
 - [x] when malicious robot intersect regular that is trasporting, the regular robot is increasing its trust score, which should not happen

-- [ ] trust erosion vs without trust erosion
+- [ ] trust erosion vs without trust erosion - 1 run
-- [ ] how fast finish the mission in case the robot push from side
+- [ ] how fast finish the mission in case the robot push from side - 10 runs and compare
+- [ ] number of received and accepted messages from malicious robots -> lne graph - 1 line all messages, line two accepted messages from mal, x axis is time

 GOAL

-- [ ] validace hypotez
+- [/] validace hypotez

 - leaders messages should be automatically accepted or not?
 - ukladat si configurace a vsechy vysledky testu, udealt protokol